Bima42/inception/README.md

 - source: the source of the mount, a path on the host for a bind mount, or the name of a volume defined in the top-level volumes key.
 Not applicable for a tmpfs mount.
 - target: the path in the container where the volume is mounted
 - read_only: flag to set the volume as read-only
-- create_host_path: create a directory at the source path on host if there is nothing present.
-Do nothing if there is something present at the path.
-This is automatically implied by short syntax for backward compatibility with docker-compose legacy.
-- volume: configure additional volume options
-- nocopy: flag to disable copying of data from a container when a volume is created
-- size: the size for the tmpfs mount in bytes (either numeric or as bytes unit)

 ### EVERYTHING IS [HERE](https://docs.docker.com/compose/compose-file/)